 According to the World Health Organization, 85 percent of hospital waste is non-infectious and a majority of it is recyclable.
 Nonprofit Practice Greenhealth is working to help hospitals properly dispose of more recyclable materials.

-Director of Performance and Sector Recognition at Practice Greenhealth Cecilia DeLoach Lynn told Waste 360, “Medical supplies coming into the operating room are fairly standard for a given facility, but over time, kits include what they can’t use anymore.
+Director of Performance and Industry Recognition at Practice Greenhealth Cecilia DeLoach Lynn told Waste 360, “Medical supplies coming into the operating room are fairly standard for a given facility, but over time, kits include what they can’t use anymore.
 We work with hospitals to reformulate so instead of routinely tossing clamps, gauze, sponges or devices, they change these kits to include only what clinicians need.”

 Medical waste can be dangerous to both the environment and society if not properly handled.
 By following EPA’s guidelines, medical waste will become less of a problem.